jclane/beginner-project-solutions/README.md

     - quit (this must close the window)

 ### Pythagorean Triples Checker
-- [x] If you do not know how basic right triangles work, read this article on wikipedia[1] .
+- [x] If you do not know how basic right triangles work, read this [article on wikipedia](https://en.wikipedia.org/wiki/Pythagorean_triple).
 - [x] Allows the user to input the sides of any triangle in any order.
 - [x] Return whether the triangle is a Pythagorean Triple or not.
 - [x] Loop the program so the user can use it more than once without having to restart the program.